Teaching

 • In collaboration with: Région de Morges

 This course deepens students’ knowledge in spatial planning and housing research.
 It critically examines ongoing spatial development processes from a socio-environmental sustainability perspective in Swiss cities and beyond.
-Students complement their conceptual learning with practical exercises, including the Urban Atelier (see above) in Lausanne and Renens.
+Students complement their conceptual learning with practical exercises, including the Urban Atelier (see above) in the cities of Lausanne and Renens.

 • Crédits: 5 ECTS